 Walking into Jambo House at the Animal Kingdom Lodge, it's tough not to be totally blown away.
 The lobby alone induces the kind of awe and magic that Disney is known for.
 There are comfortable seating areas for relaxing and a large mud fireplace with a cozy fire always burning.
 You'll also find a number of televisions playing classic Disney cartoons which makes it easy for families with children to rendezvous without the little ones getting bored.

 One word continually comes to mind as you explore the Animal Kingdom Lodge: discovery.
 Everywhere you go, you'll find something new and interesting.
 The presence of wild animals on the grounds of the resort adds a sense of unpredictability to what would otherwise just be a place to sleep in between visiting Disney parks.
-The glass lined back wall offers a breath-taking view of the Arusha Savannah and there are plenty of common areas that offer excellent views of the animals.
-The outdoor areas have informational signage to teach you about the animals in the Savannah and there are cast members straight from Africa on hand to answer your questions.
+The glass lined back wall offers a breath-taking view of the Arusha savanna and there are plenty of common areas that offer excellent views of the animals.
+The outdoor areas have informational signage to teach you about the animals in the savanna and there are cast members straight from Africa on hand to answer your questions.

 Most of the views in this resort are breathtaking, offering looks at some amazing animals in a very natural-looking habitat.
-Unfortunately, the chain-link fences that surround the grounds are a little jarring, making some of the views seem like you're looking at a school recess yard instead of an African savannah.
+Unfortunately, the chain-link fences that surround the grounds are a little jarring, making some of the views seem like you're looking at a school recess yard instead of an African savanna.
 I understand they're necessary, but I would have expected Disney to find a creative way to hide them.

 The resort is laid out like a horseshoe with the lobby in the center and hallways extending out on either side.
 It can be a bit of a walk to get from the lobby to a room at the end of either hallway, but it's all indoors and air-conditioned so it's not too bad.
 The walls are lined with artwork and there are displays of African masks and sculpture found throughout this resort.
-Skilled artisans were employed in hand crafting the furnishings, making many items one of a kind.By creating an authentic Africa Savannah experience, you may notice that this resort tends to be "dark."
+Skilled artisans were employed in hand crafting the furnishings, making many items one of a kind.By creating an authentic Africa savanna experience, you may notice that this resort tends to be "dark."
 The use of artificial exterior light at night is kept to a minimum in order to allow the animals their normal rest cycle.

 The Animal Kingdom Lodge has an 11,000 square foot zero-entry pool which features a small water slide, a children's pool and two hot tubs.
-More impressive is the location of the pool alongside the Uzima Savannah.
+More impressive is the location of the pool alongside the Uzima savanna.
 Here you'll find a fascinating flock of flamingoes as well as the other animals that this resort is noted for Nearby the pool is the Hakuna Matata Playground and you can enjoy a refreshing drink at the Uzima Springs pool bar.

 In this area you will also find Zahanati, the resorts full service spa and fitness center.
 Guests staying at the Animal Kingdom Lodge can use the state of the art exercise equipment at no charge.
 There are sauna and steam rooms available.
 For a bit of pampering, schedule a massage, body treatment or facial.